Frankie Laine: Legacy

-While Laine's influence on popular music, rock and roll and soul is rarely acknowledged by rock historians, his early crossover success as a singer of "race music" not only helped pave the way for other white artists who sang in the black style, like Kay Starr, Johnnie Ray and Elvis Presley, but also helped to increase public acceptance for African-American artists as well.
+While Laine's influence on popular music, rock and roll and soul is rarely acknowledged by rock historians, his early crossover success as a singer of "race music" not only helped pave the way for other white artists who sang in the black style, such as Kay Starr, Johnnie Ray and Elvis Presley, but also helped to increase public acceptance for African-American artists as well.
 Artists inspired and/or influenced by Laine include Ray Charles, Bobby Darin, Lou Rawls, The Kalin Twins, The Beatles, Tom Jones, James Brown, Billy Fury, and many others.

-He was inducted into the Hit Parade Hall of Fame in 2008.

-In 2010, a Golden Palm Star on the Palm Springs, California, Walk of Stars was dedicated to him.
+Laine was inducted into the Hit Parade Hall of Fame in 2008.
+Two years later, a Golden Palm Star on the Palm Springs, California, Walk of Stars was dedicated to him.

-For his contributions to the music and television industry, Frankie Laine has two stars on the Hollywood Walk of Fame.
+For his contributions to the music and television industry, Laine has two stars on the Hollywood Walk of Fame.
 The music star is at the north side of the 1600 block on Hollywood Boulevard, the television star is at the west side of the 1600 block on Vine Street.